trustedanalytics-ng/platform-wiki/Platform-Deployment/deployment-and-maintenance-manual.md

 ## Deployment requirements

-TAP version 0.8 supports CentOS 7+ on x86_64 architecture.
+TAP version 0.8 supports CentOS 7.2.1511 on x86_64 architecture.

-[move to section on security / initial node setup] It is best to provide machines with passwordless `sudo` access and key-based authentication.
+*Note:* It is best to provide machines with passwordless `sudo` access and key-based authentication.

 TAP 0.8 core functionalities are based on these technologies: